 How To Reach Nandi Hills?

-At a distance of 210 km from Mysore, 166 km from Mandya, 80 km from Kolar, 75 km from Tumkur, 61 km from Bangalore, there are several ways to reach Nandi Hills.
-You can easily get there by all three means of transport—road, rail and air.
-As single person entry is not permitted, make sure you go with at least one companion.
+At a distance of 210 km from Mysore, 166 km from Mandya, 80 km from Kolar, 75 km from Tumkur, and 61 km from Bangalore, there are several ways to reach Nandi Hills.
+You can easily get there by all three means of transport—road, rail, and air.
+As single-person entry is not permitted, make sure you go with at least one companion.
 If you are travelling solo, talk to and join another group before heading to the ticket counter.

 Situated at a distance of about 33 km from Nandi Hills, the nearest airport is the Kempegowda International Airport which caters to both domestic and international tourists.
 Hereinafter, you could take a bus from here to Nandi Hill.

 Situated at a distance of 9 km from Nandi Hills, the nearest railway station is the Chikkaballapur Railway Station from where you could take a cab or a bus to the destination.
-Additionally, Bangalore Railway Station is the major railhead which is well connected to all prominent cities of India, including Delhi, Mumbai, Chennai and Kolkata.
+Additionally, Bangalore Railway Station is the major railhead that is well-connected to all prominent cities of India, including Delhi, Mumbai, Chennai, and Kolkata.